lucasnorruva/ENTv4/README.md

 ### Running the Application

-For local development, the application now runs entirely on mock data, so you no longer need to run the `seed` script or Firebase emulators.
+For local development, the application runs against the Firebase Emulator Suite, providing a local, offline development environment that simulates the live Firebase backend.

-To run the full application, including the Next.js frontend and the Genkit AI server, use a single command in your terminal:
+To run the full application, including the Next.js frontend and the emulated backend services, use a single command in your terminal:

 ```bash
 npm run dev
 ```

 This command concurrently starts two processes:
--   **Genkit Server**: Runs the AI flows and makes them available.
-The Genkit Developer UI can be accessed at `http://localhost:4000`.
+-   **Genkit Developer UI**: Runs the AI flow debugger, which can be accessed at `http://localhost:4000`.
 -   **Next.js Frontend**: Runs the main web application.
 The dashboard can be accessed at `http://localhost:9002`.

 Both services will run in the same terminal, and you will see logs from both.
+Upon starting, the Firebase Emulators (Firestore, Auth, Storage) will be automatically launched.

 ## Testing